hyojeong-son/hyojeong-son.github.io/index.md

 <a id="mentorship"></a>

 🧩 Washington Experimental Mathematics Lab (Spring 2024)
--Mentored undergraduates on projects involving voting data, map analysis, and ecological inference in the Yakima Valley area.
+Mentored undergraduates on projects involving voting data, map analysis, and ecological inference in the Yakima Valley area.

 🧩 Graduate Student-Led Reading Program, WashU (Spring 2020)
--Organized and led a reading group for math undergraduates, focusing on sandpiles.
+Organized and led a reading group for math undergraduates, focusing on sandpiles.

 ---